theBigBruv/my-reads/README.md

     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── MyReads.js # This is the home page component, which has the 3 shelves: Currently Reading, Want to Read, and Read ├── SearchBooks.js # This is the search page which contains all the available books ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── MyReads.js # This is the home page component, which has the 3 shelves: Currently Reading, Want to Read, and Read ├── SearchBooks.js # This is the search page which contains all the available books ├── Shelves.js # This is html component for each of the shelves ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg